duffco89/Project-Tracker-2/README.rst

 Running the tests
 ------------------------

-pjtk2 contains a number of unit tests that verify that the application works as expected and that any regregressions are caught early.
+pjtk2 contains a number of unit tests that verify that the application works as expected and that any regressions are caught early.
 The package uses pytest to run all of the tests, which can be run by issuing the command:

 > pytest